'Flower Carpet ® Pink' rose Description

 Deep pink Shrub.Registration name: NOAtraum

 Carmine-pink.
 Mild fragrance.
 15 petals.
 Average diameter 1.5".
-Small, semi-double (9-16 petals), in large clusters, cupped bloom form.
-Continuous (perpetual) bloom throughout the season.
+Small, semi-double to double, in large clusters, cupped-to-flat bloom form.
+Blooms in flushes throughout the season.

 Arching, bushy, spreading.
 Small, glossy, dark green foliage.

 Height of 1' to 30" (30 to 75 cm).
 Width of 3' to 4' (90 to 120 cm).

 USDA zone 6b through 9b (default).
 Can be used for ground cover.
 Disease susceptibility: very disease resistant.

 Australia - Application No: 1990/091 on 29 Aug 1991 VIEW PBR PATENT